-Kristin Street — President
+Kristin Street — Chair

 Kristin is a business operations specialist at Electronic Arts with a focus on strategic planning and project management.
-She has a degree in political science from Carleton University and over 10 years experience in strategic execution and operational optimization.
+She has a degree in political science from Carleton University and over 10 years of experience in strategic execution and operational optimization.
 She is passionate about politics and social responsibility and has been part of multiple campaigns focused on environmental justice, diversity and inclusion.
 Kristin was born and raised on Vancouver Island and has lived in both Ottawa and Calgary before making her way back to her favourite place in the world, the west coast of BC.
 In her downtime, she enjoys hiking, camping and being out on the ocean.
 She loves to try new things and is currently working on perfecting her sourdough baking and snowboarding skills.